Industrial disease claims

 As soon as we do have an admission of liability, we're able to apply to the other side for something known as an 'interim payment'.
 Interim payments are where the other side release part of your compensation monies to you before the case reaches a final settlement.
 This is usually to pay for treatment and/or rehabilitation costs or to help with any financial burdens.

 We'll obviously begin negotiating your case as soon as all the evidence we need is to hand and we know what compensation you deserve.
 Offers may be made by us and also by the other side.
 How long this will take is difficult to say as it depends on how close the amount each side has put forward is.
 However, if the claim has been registered with the court, there will be a strict time frame in which each party have to do this.

 It's rare that an agreement isn't reached within the time frame fixed by the court, but in those circumstances, it may be necessary to attend a court hearing for a judge to decide.
-If this were to happen, your specialist lawyer would be by your side every step of the way.
+If this were to happen, your specialist solicitor would be by your side every step of the way.

 Really helpful and always on the other side of the phone if needed.
 Quick and easy service.
 Ashley

 Excellent communication, in constant contact with the latest info regarding your case.
 David

 Everything is moving along quickly and smoothly.
 Good professional service I'm glad I chose Slater and Gordon.
 Kenny Jackson